 How to Roast Chestnuts on the Stove: Prepping the Chestnuts

 The first very important step is to slice through the outer shell of each chestnut.
 This prevents your chestnuts from exploding as they heat up, but it also makes them easier to peel when you’re ready to eat them.
 The skins will shrink back and open up to reveal the chestnut meat inside as they cook and char up a little bit and the bigger your cut, the easier the peeling process will be.

 The best tool for slicing through a the shell is definitely a chestnut knife.
 Now that I’ve attempted this task myself, I can see how the curved design of the blade is perfect for this task.
-I didn’t order one next year, but that item will definitely be going on my list for next Christmas season!
+I’ll definitely be putting one of those on my Christmas list!